top of page

 Choose a larger rug that fits the complete seating arrangement for a traditional or cozy living room.
 A 9' x 12' or even 10' x 14' rug can contribute to creating a warm and inviting ambiance.

-For an eclectic look, you can layer rugs of different sizes and shapes.
+For an eclectic interior design, you can layer rugs of different sizes and shapes.
 Start with a larger base rug and layer a smaller, contrasting rug on top for added texture and interest.

 Choose a rug shape that complements the furniture layout.
 Some of the common rug shapes are: